 Partitions control how many tasks will execute on the dataset for a particular stage.
 Under optimal conditions with little to no friction (network latency, host issues, and the overhead associated with task scheduling and distribution), assigning the number of partitions to be the number of available cores in the cluster would be the ideal.
 In this case, all the tasks would start at the same time, and they would all finish at the same time, in a single step.

-However, real environments are not optimal, and we must consider that:
+However, real environments are not optimal.
+When Spark tuning, we must consider that:

 - Executors don’t finish the tasks at the same speed.
 Straggler tasks are tasks that take significantly longer than the rest of an app’s tasks to execute.
 To combat this, we should configure the number of partitions to be more than the number of available cores because we want the fast hosts to work on more tasks than the slow hosts work on.